 - Ask your team members to brainstorm ideas on their own and share them with you in private.
 It will help them think of better ones.
 Don’t believe it?
 Here is research that says that brainstorming alone leads to a higher quantity and better quality of ideas.

-- Conduct anonymous polls to see which idea your team thinks is the best.
+- Carry out secret polls to recognize which scheme your department believes is the best.
 It will avoid any social influences that can affect people’s decisions regarding the plan.

 Want a Knowledge Base Software that is User-Friendly?

 CloudTutorial is a simple and easy-to-use software that makes creating articles, FAQs, help-desks, and other documents.

 IIn this stage of the business process management system, organizing managers have to lead their team to the finish line.
 I will share with you three best management practices to help you in the process improvement.